meiXXI/point-cloud-crust/README.md

 ![Color Space triangulated by Point Cloud Crust Algorithm.](https://github.com/ricebean-net/PointCloudCrust/blob/master/docs/point-cloud-crust-algorithm.png "Color Space triangulated by Point Cloud Crust Algorithm.")

 ## Groovy Sample Code
 Here a Groovy sample code explaining how to use the PointCloudCrust library.
 Most lines in this sample are for data preparation and the CSV output generation.
-The actuall processing are two lines only.
-The output of this script is a list of points plus a list of triangles stored in one CSV file.
-This file can be used for Mesh libraries in order to visualize the model.
+The actual processing are two lines only.
+The output of this script is a list of points plus a list of triangles stored in a CSV file.
+This file can be used for Mesh libraries or other visualization tools in order to visualize the 3D model.

 ```groovy
 import net.ricebean.tools.pointcloud.PointCloudCrust